jstemmer/gotags/README.md

 	gotags [options] file(s)

 	-L="": source file names are read from the specified file.
-	-R=false: recurse into directories in the file list -silent=false: do not produce any output on error -sort=true: sort tags
+	-R=false: recurse into directories in the file list.
+	-silent=false: do not produce any output on error.
-	-tree=false: print syntax tree (debugging)
+	-sort=true: sort tags.
-	-v=false: print version
+	-v=false: print version.

 ## Vim [Tagbar][] configuration